 There are primarily two arguments made about why Alberta should raise its carbon levy and enact an aggressive greenhouse gas control regime.
 The first is that we are concerned about climate change, and have to do our part to stop it, regardless of what other emitting countries do.
-The second is, if we raise our carbon levy and enact a new greenhouse gas control regime, we might buy social licence or market access to operate for Alberta’s oil sand sector.
+The second is, if we raise our carbon levy and enact a new greenhouse gas control regime, we might market access to operate for Alberta’s oil sand sector.

 Will Alberta’s actions slow down or in any way affect projected climate change?
 In a word, no. The same models that project climate change also show that this policy will do nothing to stop it or slow it down.
 It will, however, make Alberta poorer and therefore less able to adapt to any future climate changes that may come.

 It is true that Alberta generates greenhouse gas emissions and global greenhouse gas emissions contribute to climate change.
 But the key word is global.
 Canada’s greenhouse gas emissions account for 1.6% of the global total, and the oil sands represent about eight per cent of that, or about one-tenth of one percent of global emissions.
 As Faith Birol, Chief Economist at the International Energy Agency observes, even if Canada increased production by 150 per cent over the next 25 years, “…the emissions of this additional production is equal to only 23 hours of emissions of China — not even one day.”